techidaily/site-screen-activity-recording/source/_posts/updated-in-2024-quick-tips-capturing-overwatch-matches.md

 ![bandicam](https://images.wondershare.com/filmora/article-images/bandicam.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2NU63YqpVqw?si=uoJs0-nZYAkILqXx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Once you set the time, the recording will start automatically every day.
 You can use Bandicam to screen record any games playing on the screen.
 You can use Bandicam to record Overwatch replay.
 Since the files are smaller, you can upload them on YouTube effortlessly without converting them.
 Moreover, it gives you the option to record continuously for seven days.
 Following are the steps to register Overwatch games using Bandicam:

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15Ju8Cb4UZ8?si=5wdiQXdz1BOxIkDH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Steps to record overwatch games with Bandicam